Julie Carmen

-Julie Carmen is an American actress, dancer and a licensed psychotherapist.
-She came to prominence onscreen in the 1980s, for her role in John Cassavetes' film, Gloria (1980), opposite Gena Rowlands.
+Julie Carmen is an American actress, dancer, and licensed psychotherapist.
+She came to prominence onscreen in the 1980s and 1990s, for her roles in John Cassavetes’ Gloria (1980), Robert Redford’s The Milagro Beanfield War (1988), and John Carpenter’s In the Mouth of Madness (1994).

+She also starred in Fright Night Part 2 and Gore Vidal's Billy the Kid as well as a recurring role on the TV series Condo and Falcon Crest.
+She plays La Doña in Tales of the Walking Dead.

 Acting

-Carmen was born in New York City of Spanish, Cuban and German ancestry.
-Her acting training was with Sanford Meisner at Neighborhood Playhouse and with Uta Hagen and Alice Spivak at HB Studios.
+Carmen was born in New York City of Afro-Cuban and Spanish/German ancestry.
+Her acting training was with Sanford Meisner at Neighborhood Playhouse School of the Theatre and with Uta Hagen and Alice Spivak at HB Studio.
 Carmen was on the Board of Directors of Women in Film for three years during which time she was the keynote speaker at the WIF Gala at the Beverly Wilshire Hotel, speaking about "The New Wave of Latinos and Latinas in Hollywood".
-Julie was on the Board of Directors of IFP/West for six years during which time she created the John Cassavetes Award for emerging filmmakers who direct with the experiential style iconic of Cassavetes.
+Julie was on the Board of Directors of IFP/West for six years, during which time she created the John Cassavetes Award for emerging filmmakers who direct with the experiential style iconic of Cassavetes.